joqqy/Basic-Smudge-Brush-in-Core-Graphics/README.md

 ### **Wet brush**

-Wet brush is related to the smudge brush, with the main difference that the wet brush also hold an intrinsic color, that blends bidirectionally with paint lying on the canvas
+Wet brush is related to the smudge brush, with the main difference that the wet brush also hold an intrinsic color, that blends bidirectionally with paint lying on the canvas.
+That is, the brush picks up color from the canvas, as well as depositing paint.
+At any one time, the direction of paint transfir can only flow in one direction, but over of time, this flow is bidirectional.

 <img src="images/screenshot3.PNG" width="350"/>
 <img src="images/screenshot_wet.PNG" width="350"/>